 We welcome fixes to unclear prose, fixes to typos in docs for recent versions, docs for new features you’ve contributed to

 the code, and more.

-this kind of content, though, join the community on Kong’s forum, on
+this kind of content or have support questions, join the community on Kong’s forum, on

 Gitter, or on IRC at #kong.